Side-by-side automation tools comparison of Make.com, n8n, and Claude Code

 The Strategic Progression

 Here's something I've been recommending to clients: start with Make for simple automations and learning the basics.
 As you hit scaling costs or complexity limits, migrate those workflows to n8n.
-For truly custom solutions or AI-heavy workflows, leverage Claude Code to build exactly what you need.
+For truly custom solutions or AI-heavy workflows, use Claude Code to build exactly what you need.

 This isn't either/or.
 I currently use all three depending on the problem I'm solving.